parsakhaz/gaze-detection-video/README.md

 # Gaze Detection Video Processor

+# Note: Visit the [Moondream repositories GitHub](https://github.com/vikhyatk/moondream) and navigate to /recipes for the latest version of this demo.

 > **⚠️ IMPORTANT:** This project currently uses Moondream 2 (2025-01-09 release) via the Hugging Face Transformers library.
 We will migrate to the official Moondream client
 > libraries once they become available for this version.